JWST Parallel Observations

 A detailed description of the policies related to JWST parallel observing is available.
 In summary, there are 3 principles that govern the policies for proposing and planning parallel observations:

 - For coordinated parallels, the science goals of the parallel observations must be tightly linked to the science goals of the overall program.
-In other words, accomplishing the main goals of the proposal requires parallel observations.
+In other words, accomplishing the main goals of the proposal must require parallel observations.
 Coordinated parallels whose goal is to address ancillary topics will generally not be approved.

 - The needs of the JWST calibration program, a large fraction of which takes place in parallel mode, take precedence over pure parallel science programs.